 We understand that prostate cancer diagnosis and treatment can be overwhelming and that there are many options to choose from.
 Our prostate cancer specialists will assess your personal preferences and goals and review your general health, sexual health and urinary and bowel routines—all of which help drive us toward a personalized treatment decision.

 For many men, sexual and urinary function are a concern after prostate cancer treatment.
 We have urologists who are specialists in postsurgical erectile and urinary dysfunction, and we will always take your goals and concerns into mind when formulating your unique treatment plan.
-We also offer a wide breadth of treatments to address sexual dysfunction, such as medications, injection therapy, vacuum pump assist devices and prosthesis.
+We also offer a wide breadth of treatments to address sexual dysfunction, such as medications, injection therapy, vacuum pump assist devices and prostheses.
 In addition, we have dedicated pelvic floor physical therapists who work with patients post-treatment to ensure the quickest urinary function recovery.

 For those looking for other kinds of support, we also offer fertility services for younger patients, stress-relieving activities like yoga and tai chi, and support groups run by social workers.